 Do you already have basic riding skills and a motorcycle temporary permit or endorsement?
 Are you confident with your motorcycle abilities?

-Then click here for our Basic Rider Course for Returning Riders.
+Then click here for our Basic Rider Skills for Returning Riders.

-For newer riders and those wanting to learn how to ride, the BRC is the place to start.
+For newer riders and those wanting to learn how to ride, the BRS is the place to start.

 All you need is a desire to learn, a motorcycle valid temporary permit (or endorsement), the proper clothing and the right attitude.
 For the motorcycle temporary permit to be valid, you must take and pass a knowledge test at an exam station.

-Let's take a closer look at what is required to take and pass the Basic Rider Course.
+Let's take a closer look at what is required to take and pass the Basic Rider Skills.

 Motorcycle Ohio provides:

 Helmets - Department of Transportation (DOT) - Approved